uboslinux/ubos-docs/sphinx/developers/key-concepts.rst

 UBOS also supports what we call accessories.
 An accessory is a software module that adds to or modifies the functionality of an app.
-Accessories cannot be used on their own, without an app that the belong to.
+Accessories cannot be used on their own, without an app that they belong to.

 Outside of UBOS, accessories have a variety of names including plugins, themes, skins, extensions, add-ons and the like.
 We use the term "accessory" as a consistent, common term for all of those.